 The Fast Pass is a list of riders who have finished within one hour of the 1st-place rider of their distance, in the last two years of Tour of the White Mountains or any Epic Rides Series event.
 This is not based on category or gender but based on distance.
 These riders will be placed in the front corral of the first wave.

-If a rider registered after the list was made, the Fast Pass stamp will still appear on your number plate.
+If a rider registered after the list was made, the Fast Pass stamp will still appear on their number plate.

 Packet Pick-up: Friday, 12p – 8p, Epic Rides tent